zhezhouzz/underapproximation_type/README.md

 ...
 ```

-Readers can try these commands which will take shorter time.
+Readers can try these commands which will take a shorter amount of time.

 ### STLC Benchmark

-The STLC is a new benchmarks suggested by the reviewers whose setting is not shown in the original version of the paper, thus we provide a details explanation in this section.
+The STLC is a new benchmark suggested by the reviewers whose setting is not shown in the original version of the paper, thus we provide a detailed explanation in this section.
 In this benchmark, **Poirot** will verify the coverage property of a hand-written non-trivial test input generator of the simply typed lambda-calculus (STLC) term written in Coq from the [QuickChick](https://github.com/QuickChick/QuickChick).
 The STLC generator [`gen_term_size`](https://github.com/QuickChick/QuickChick/blob/8.12/examples/stlc/lambda.v#L249) will generate well-typed terms of the given type under the given type context with a upper bound of the the number of applications in the term.
-Besides the main funtion `gen_term_size`, this benchmarks consists of `12` helper functions, which are also traslated from the original implementations (e.g., [`gen_term_no_app`](https://github.com/QuickChick/QuickChick/blob/8.12/examples/stlc/lambda.v#L230), [`vars_with_typ`](https://github.com/QuickChick/QuickChick/blob/8.12/examples/stlc/lambda.v#L211), ...), or the built-in library function in the QuickChick.
+Besides the main funtion `gen_term_size`, this benchmarks consists of `12` helper functions, which are also traslated from the original implementations (e.g., [`gen_term_no_app`](https://github.com/QuickChick/QuickChick/blob/8.12/examples/stlc/lambda.v#L230), [`vars_with_typ`](https://github.com/QuickChick/QuickChick/blob/8.12/examples/stlc/lambda.v#L211), ...), or the built-in library functions in the QuickChick.

-The expected expiroment result is shown in the following table.
-The meaning of the table is the same with the Table 1 in the paper (see "benchmarks" paragraph from line `822`), where we use "▲" indicates these functions are from the STLC benchmark.
+The expected experimental result is shown in the following table.
+The meaning of the table is the same as with Table 1 in the paper (see "benchmarks" paragraph from line `822`), where "▲" indicates these functions are from the STLC benchmark.

 |                        | #Branch   | #LocalVar   | #MP   | #Query   | (max. #∀,#∃)   | total (avg. time)(s)   |
 |------------------------|-----------|-------------|-------|----------|----------------|------------------------|